-The remaining sum is what you have available, out of which you decide on an amount to save and then divide the all the rest into a weekly allowance for groceries, day to day expenses and personal fun money.
+The remaining sum is what you have available, out of which you decide on an amount to save and then divide all the rest into a weekly allowance for groceries, day-to-day expenses, and personal fun money.

 All very well and good, except that for me, particularly in the early days, there simply wasn’t anything left having completed the first step.